-Right now in Nigeria, an Islamic extremist group (terrorist group) by name Boko Haram continues to terrorize the few Christians in the north.
-Not just Christians, Boko haram even terrorizes their own people all in the name of making their voices heard and what does Boko haram want?
-According to Boko haram (which means western education is evil), they need an independent northern state.
-In other words, Nigeria must be divided into two separate countries with Muslims in the north and Christians in the South just like in Sudan and Boko Haram has sworn to continue fighting until they achieve their aim.
-100s of innocent people have lost their lives since the beginning of this year.
-Several homes, cars, factories, etc. have been destroyed in the north and it is not the first time this is happening in Nigeria.
-It is becoming very common in Nigeria today.
+Someone may ask, "what exactly do Boko haram and those other terrorist organizations want?".
+Well, according to the spokesperson for Boko haram (which means "western education is evil"), they need an independent northern state.
+In other words, Nigeria must be divided into two separate countries (with Muslims in the north and Christians in the South just like in Sudan) and Boko Haram has sworn to continue fighting until they achieve their aim.
+Thousands of innocent people have lost their lives since the beginning of this year.
+Several homes, cars, factories, etc. have been destroyed in the north and other areas of the country by these terrorist organizations, and it is not the first time this is happening in Nigeria.
+This has been going on for decades.

-Division is not the best solution especially in these modern times.
-However, in situations where there seem to be no other available options, division appears to be the only solution.
-Although not yet the most populous answer in Nigeria today, division continues to gain roots in the hearts and minds of people who are already sick and tired of these several clashes.
 It is true quality education is the answer to most of our questions.
-It is true education is the key to solving most of these problems but until good education gains roots in the hearts and minds of all Africans, division shall always remain an option in Africa.
+It is also true quality education is the key to solving most of these problems.
+However, until good government policies flourish and good education gains roots in the hearts and minds of all Africans, division will always remain a viable option in Africa.